rupl/frontend-testing/README.md

 correlating regressions with code changes, and notifying teams automatically when any of these become critical.

+## Examples

+This slide deck comes with many examples of the concepts discussed within the slides.
+Browse the `examples` folder to experiment with real, working code snippets to help get you started.

 ## Presented at:

 * [DrupalCon Prague 2013](https://prague2013.drupal.org/session/frontend-ops)